Keeping assets in good operating condition and reducing unexpected breakdowns is the main purpose of routine

 While routine maintenance is crucial in keeping breakdowns at bay, there is one downside we have to talk about.

 The main objection for preventive maintenance (and in extension, routine maintenance) is that it often spends resources on maintenance work that might not be needed yet.

-That is a valid concern, but it is something that can be addressed by optimizing your maintenance schedules.
+That is a valid concern, but it can be addressed by optimizing your maintenance schedules.

-When first creating your PM plan, you are likely going to follow the guidelines outlined in the equipment manual.
+When first creating your PM plan, you will likely follow the guidelines outlined in the equipment manual.
 Depending on the variety of factors (how accurate are the recommendations from the OEM manual, the conditions in which the machine works, replacement parts you use, how hard you push the machine…), the need for routine tasks can be higher or lower than recommended.

 The best way to approach this problem is to use a CMMS like Limble to keep detailed maintenance logs and track metrics like MTBF (Mean Time Between Failures) that can give you a clue if you need to perform more or less maintenance work on specific assets.

 Here are some maintenance tasks that can be classified under routine maintenance: